Defending The Bultaco Honor

 C. Replace the spanish Pirelli front knobby right away with a Metzeler Unicross or Pirelli MT16.
 It could save your teeth!
 You can now ride fast.

 D. Don't use synthetic oil for the clutch or gearbox!
 Synthetic oil has additives that will eat at the seals, plus the clutch will start slipping!
 Just some cheap 75w90 crude oil in the gearbox.
 For the clutch, Type-F (Ford) ATF works better than motor oil.
 Your clutch plates will last longer!
 If you have Honda seals in your forks, you can use Type-F ATF for them too.
 ATF mixed 50/50 with diesel oil is the ultimate rust remover!
 Great for cleaning out older steel gas tanks.
 I love ATF!

 E. Replace the leaky Betor fork seals with ones for an Honda SL350.
-Either use 2 seals in each leg, or cut the old seals down for a shim.
+Either use 2 seals in each leg, or use the old seals for a shim.

 G. Put a rubberband or cut piece of innertube on the wingnut adjuster on the rear break rod.
 I had two race DNFs before I learned this lesson.
 Even better is to replace the wingnut with an aircraft lock nut.